Ultimo (singer)

-Niccolò Moriconi (born 27 January 1996), better known by his stage name Ultimo (Italian for "Last"), is an Italian pop singer-songwriter.
+Niccolò Moriconi (born 27 January 1996), know professionally as Ultimo (Italian for 'Last'), is an Italian singer-songwriter.
 In 2018 winner of the Sanremo Music Festival in the Newcomers category and runner-up of the Sanremo Music Festival 2019 in the Big Artists section.

 Biography

 Early beginnings

 Niccolò Moriconi was born in Rome, where he began studying piano at age eight and writing songs at age fourteen.
 Since then he started to perform in clubs across Rome together with other independent artists like Tommaso Paradiso and Motta; he also tried to enter the main Italian talent shows Amici and X Factor, failing.

 2017: Pianeti

 In 2016, he won the hip hop music competition "One Shot Game," promoted by the independent record company Honiro Label, which began to produce the singer shortly after.
 On 10 March 2017 he published his first single, "Chiave".
 The following singles were "Ovunque tu sia" and "Sabbia".
 On 26 May 2017 he opened Fabrizio Moro's concert in Rome.
 On 6 ottobre 2017 he published his first album, Pianeti, together with the same-title single.
 The album debuted at No. 47, but peaked at No. 5 two years after; in 2019 it was certified 2× Platinum, which means it sold more than 100,000 copies.
 Later on he released the single "Stasera".